Business Cycle INDEX KONSENS

-In the context of the uncertain global economic situation and sluggish global foreign trade development, Liechtenstein’s economy remains in weak territory.
-The value of the KonSens business cycle index rose only slightly in the 3rd quarter of 2024, from −1.3 to −1.0.
-While Liechtenstein’s foreign goods trade developed weakly, the seasonally adjusted business survey data improved slightly.
-The KonSens has now been in negative territory for eleven quar-ters, which signals below-average quarterly growth in historical comparison.
-This is the longest negative phase since the start of the KonSens.
+The ongoing uncertainty in the global economy is putting pressure on global foreign trade.
+As a consequence, Liechtenstein’s business cycle weakness has continued.
+The value of the KonSens business cycle index increased slightly in the 4th quarter of 2024, from −1.1 to −0.8.
+Liechtenstein’s foreign goods trade continued to develop sluggishly and the company survey data was also rather weak.
+The KonSens has now been in negative territory for twelve quarters, which signals below-average quarterly growth in historical comparison.
+This is the longest negative phase since the start of the KonSens time series.

 The business cycle index KonSens by the Liechtenstein Institute is a quarterly, coincident composite indicator for Liechtenstein’s business cycle and consists of 16 individual economic indicators.
 It offers a timely aggregation of various – sometimes contradicting – business cycle signals to a consistent picture (with a publication lag of around 6 weeks).
 Applying various statistical methods, the KonSens generates for each quarter an indexed data point – adjusted for seasonal effects and with removal of the long-run growth trend – and shows whether real economic growth is above (boom) or below (recession) average since 1998.
 The Name KonSens originates from the conception of the «business cycle as a consensus» (Burns and Mitchell, 1946) of various individual economic impulses.
 But it is also the simple abbreviation of «Konjunktur-Sensor» (sensor of Liechtenstein’s business cycle situation).